SCENE-CE/mirador-annotation-editor/README.md

 - AZOPSOFT SAS
   - Samuel Jugnet (especially code for the Konvas part)
-- Loïs Poujade (especially the original modifications to anotate videos)
+- Loïs Poujade (especially the original modifications to annotate videos)

-### General functionatities
+### General functionalities

 - Activate a pannel with tools to create annotations on IIIF documents (manifests) containing images **and videos with MAEV**